 8. Public Relations and Education Activities

-DAFF is working closely with WWF to encourage fishers to responsible fishing courses.
-These courses were started in 2008 and it is DAFF's vision that all officers should undergo the training.
+The Department is working closely with WWF to encourage Fisheries Compliance Officers ("FCOs") and fishermen to undertake responsible fishing courses.
+These courses started in 2008 and it is the Department's vision that all FCOs should undergo the training.